 • Question: how long does it normally take for you to plan a new experiment?

-Asked by keira on 28 Nov 2023.
+Asked by anon-375028 on 28 Nov 2023.

-• Photo: Elizabeth Newton
+• Photo: removed scientist

-Elizabeth Newton answered on 28 Nov 2023:
+removed scientist answered on 28 Nov 2023:

 It will depend on many factors.
 We start by having a theoretical issue we want to explore.
 We then think about the best way to answer that question.
 Sometimes it is quite quick to come up with the testing but it can take a long time to sort out things like ethics, funding and even setting it up (especially if computer programming is needed)